officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 * Eventually you may want to clean up by deleting the pods or `minikube delete`.

 ### Running on Minikube
-* Make sure environment setup is already done and defualt namespace is set to `ksoot`, refer to [Installation using minikube section](../README.md#minikube).
+* Make sure environment setup is already done and default namespace is set to `ksoot`, refer to [Installation using minikube section](../README.md#minikube).
 * In Terminal go to project `spring-boot-spark-kubernetes/spark-job-service` and execute following command to build docker image for `spark-job-service`.
 ```shell
 docker image build . -t spark-job-service:0.0.1 -f Dockerfile